How to plan your event

 Once your application has been received, you will receive a confirmation email.
 Later on, you will be sent an invoice for the permit fee.
 Please note the permit cannot be issued until the invoice is paid.

-Step 4: Permit assessment
+Step 4: permit assessments

 The permit assessment process can take a long time and will vary based on the size and complexity of your event.